 and Hall.
-Both the Forest Service and the Habitat Sump program coordinator warded to finish at after fire restrictions were littled, but even after Lane restrictions and the land with the same and the land with the same and Fish would not complete the job, Hall and Williams said.
+Both the Forest Service and the Habitat Sump program coordinator warded to finish at after fire restrictions were littled, but even after Lane restrictions lated to the state of the state of some 24 acres of riparian habitat.
+Cattle still have access to the stream through two "water lanes" built into the fence.